Last Updated on

 While knowing your stuff is important, you also must be good at teaching it.
 My daughter had a teacher whose knowledge of her subject was remarkable.
 However, according to my daughter, she was not very good at sharing that knowledge in ways that help to students to understand it.
 Of course, my daughter may be wrong.
 Yet, according to Hattie, students are very good at making such judgments.

 You may know your stuff well and be good at teaching it.
-However, if your students don’t behave well they will actually judge you and form beliefs about your competence.
+However, if your students don’t behave well they will actually judge you all and form beliefs about your competence.
 Credible teachers are good at managing their students’ behaviour.
 Of course, it is true that good teaching nurtures good behaviour.
 Yet it is also true that teachers who manage behaviour effectively are then able to teach well.
-You need to be both firm and fair.
-Related: Top 10 Behaviour Management Strategies; My 5 Favourite On-the-Spot Strategies To Use.
+You need to be both firm and fair, and use specific strategies for managing student behaviour.

 Students enjoy being taught by teachers who are passionate about their work.
 Furthermore, they learn more.
 Therefore, it is not surprising that students see passionate teachers as being more credible than other teachers.
 Passion and teacher credibility go hand-in-hand.